Loading from Vimeo...

 Respecting others means respecting and celebrating differences, and Landon School fully embraces the ideals of diversity.
 As we say in our diversity mission statement: "Within our culture and curriculum, and throughout our broad community, Landon is committed to offering a comprehensive program built on supportive and welcoming traits of inclusivity.
 Landon endeavors to develop in students the skills and attitudes needed to interact productively with others by acknowledging and understanding differences, speaking and acting with integrity and compassion, and committing to an intellectually respectful worldview."

 An essential part of character is treating the world around us with the same respect we afford ourselves, other people and our school.
-At Landon, your teacher-coach-mentors will encouraged you to become environmentally minded leaders and responsible stewards of the natural environment and Earth’s resources.
+At Landon, your teacher-coach-mentors will encourage you to become environmentally-minded leaders and responsible stewards of the natural environment and Earth’s resources.
 As we say in our environmental values statement, "The school is committed to promoting environmentally responsible behavior both within and beyond the campus by reducing waste, conserving resources, decreasing pollutants, and maximizing recycling.
 To allow students to become resourceful and creative leaders in our changing world, the school is dedicated to advancing ecological awareness and literacy as well as environmental activity both in the classroom and through extracurricular activities."

 In keeping with this philosophy, students compost in the dining hall, sow plants on campus, and help clean up parks and hiking trails in our area.
-Green studies are part of the Grade 6 ethics curriculum and of the foundations course for every Form III (Grade 9) student, with further options in Advanced Placement environmental sciences, introduction to earth and environmental studies, meteorology, and oceanography.
+Green studies are part of the Grade 6 ethics curriculum and of the foundations course for every Form III (Grade 9) student, with further options in accelerated environmental sciences, introduction to earth and environmental studies, meteorology, and oceanography.